jyothika8141/amfoss-tasks/task-06/README.md

 # **Flame game**
-This was an interesting task.It was my first time developing a mobile app.
+This was an interesting task.
+It was my first time developing a mobile app.

 I referred a few websites to understand the flutter framework and flame engine.